liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

     song.setStatusByUserName(user.getFullName());
     song.setStatusDate(serviceContext.getModifiedDate(now));

-Then we make asset entry visible in its original location by calling:
+Then we make the asset entry visible in its original location by calling:

     assetEntryLocalService.updateVisible(Song.class.getName(), song.getSongId(), true);